adamw-codes/StoreMananger/README.md

 This was a script I made to help me refresh the tons of items I put on the shop and then turned into a bigger project than that.

 Please message me before many any pull requests or contributing.
-Thanks!
+Thanks <3